WHO WE ARE

 We are Whistlerites

 We are Whistler Locals who all have a shared vision – to give back to our community.
 This will take thousands of hours and we are committed.
-Here is what we’ve done to get started:
+Below are our promises to you:

 Every donation, regardless of size, is significant to us.
 We will express our gratitude and recognition for your generosity through newsletters, and acknowledgment in our reports.